pakyow/pakyow/docs/environment/configuration.md

 end
 ```

-You can also set config values only when running in a particular environment:
+You can also set config values for particular modes:

 ```ruby
 Pakyow.configure do